chance10113/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+[Closure is used in the return function, where it is holding the important bits of the parent function]
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The first time it identifies the variable exists, then it assigns a value
 c.
 What is the lexical scope of `newRoll`?
+nested

 ### Task 2c - Exit Ticket